 Our only concern is of the long-term effect of sweating in this jacket.
 The suppleness of the jacket means it often rests against your skin, where it will pick up much more body oils.
 Our reviewers saw no decrease in waterproof/breathability over several months of testing, but over the lifetime of the jacket, we wonder if this could detract from the performance and durability of the two most important features of a rain jacket, clogging the pores that both breathe and block water.

-It is not often that our reviewers climb with a rain jacket clipped to their harnesses: if the weather is looking dreary enough to want a rain jacket holstered for a quick draw, we're probably not doing anything too technical.
-So, is it really important to have a carabiner loop sewn into the pocket of a rain jacket?
+It is not often that our reviewers climb with a rain jacket clipped to their harnesses; if the weather is looking dreary enough to want a rain jacket holstered for a quick draw, we're probably not doing anything too technical.
+So, is it essential to have a carabiner loop sewn into the pocket of a rain jacket?
 Not really.
 However, the Stretch Ozonic is a good example of a jacket that threatens to merge disciplines: it is so stretchy and breathable that we often took it along as both a wind and rain layer.
 We love being able to commandeer our gear for multiple, even if unintended, purposes.
-The Ozonic does not, however, have a clippable loop.
-Minor disappointment.
-The Outdoor Research Helium II, on the other hand, gives you no room to hesitate: It has a clippable loop and it packs in a very neat and tidy pocket which makes it an obvious choice as a wind jacket or a rain jacket.
+The Ozonic does not, however, have a clipable loop, which is a minor disappointment.
+The Outdoor Research Helium II, on the other hand, gives you no room to hesitate; it has a clipable loop, and it packs in a very neat and tidy pocket which makes it an obvious choice as a wind jacket or a rain jacket.
 With the Helium II in our quiver, our wind shirts often stayed behind.

 This jacket is quite compact when stuffed into its pocket, and stuffs much easier than both of the Columbia jackets in our review.
-Even though the two are now owned by the same parent company, Columbia has not inherited the easy packing feature.
+Even though the same parent company now owns the two, Columbia has not inherited the easy packing feature.

-Not exactly the bargain basement deal here.
-More top-of-the-line, price-wise.
-We do not think the jacket justifies the high price of almost $200.
-Not yet.
-But it will be a few easy fixes to get it there.
-The novelty of stretch in a rain jacket does not automatically double its worth.
+Not exactly the bargain basement deal here, as it's more top-of-the-line, price wise.
+We'll let you decide if the jacket justifies the high price of almost $200, as the novelty of stretch basically doubles its worth.
 If Mountain Hardwear followed the design of the Outdoor Research Helium II, making the jacket a true minimalist rain-and-wind jacket but with STRETCH, we would be flabbergasted.
 Here's to hoping!

-The Stretch Ozonic is a jacket to watch.
-If you buy it this year, you are very unlikely to be disappointed, but we are eager to see what next year's updates bring to the table.
-With a few comfort and design improvements, this jacket is likely to become a reviewer's favorite, and an industry trend-setter to boot.
+The Mountain Hardwear Stretch Ozonic is a jacket to watch.
+This year's model, complete with its updates, will not disappoint; we are eager to see what next year's updates bring to the table as well.
+With a few comfort and design improvements, this jacket is likely to become a reviewer's favorite, and an industry trendsetter to boot.